 Thanks to K.L.
 Going and Clara Gillow Clark for this blog post!
-K.L. and Clara are co-faculty for Novel Beginnings: Building Strong Foundations for Your Novel and Your Career, August 8-11.
-Their special guests are editor Liz Kossnar and agent Jennie Dunham.
+K.L. and Clara are co-faculty for Crafting a Successful Beginning for Your Novel.

 Describe one time when the foundation of your novel was on shaky ground.
 What happened?
 How did you end up fixing the problem(s)?